cronitorio/cronitor-ruby/README.md

 ## Sending Telemetry Events

-If you want finer control over when/how [telemetry pings](https://cronitor.io/docs/telemetry-api) are sent, you can instantiate a monitor and call `#ping`.
+If you want more control over when/how [telemetry pings](https://cronitor.io/docs/telemetry-api) are sent, you can instantiate a monitor and call `#ping`.

 ```ruby